 Well, you don't need to worry!

 Keep in mind, spending more money doesn’t always pair with greater success.
-I've heard of companies that have fallen flat on face after spending millions on marketing and others that have had success advertising on social platforms even without spending much.
+I've heard of companies that have fallen flat on face after spending millions on marketing and others that have had success advertising on social platforms without spending much.

 2. Is it necessary to define your target audience?

 One of the biggest mistakes that budding personal brands make is trying to appeal to everyone.
 Keep in mind, not everyone is your potential customer!
-If you do not determine your target audience, you'll end up wasting a considerable amount of money to get out to people who are not even your audience.
+If you do not determine your target audience, you'll end up wasting a considerable amount of money to get out to people who are not even your desired audience.

 Thus, keeping all this in mind, it has become essential to define your target audience.
 Once you discover your target audience, it becomes easier for you to make effective decisions on budget allocations.
 We'll discuss more about other benefits of defining target audience in the next point.